The Duke Center for Research on Personalized Healthcare is currently accepting internship applications for Fall 2017!

 Interns learn about the clinical applications of personalized health care, and use this knowledge to assist in refining the practical tools needed to bring personalized health care into reality.
 The program offers interns the freedom to explore personalized health care as it relates to their interests through blog posts, support of the Center’s research studies, and individual projects.
-Our goal is to make this experience just as enriching for interns as it is for the Center.
+Ultimately, our goal is to make this experience just as enriching for interns as it is for the Center.
 This unique program is a great opportunity for individuals seeking to move into fields such as healthcare administration, healthcare policy, public policy, public health, pre-med/health sciences, clinical research, economics, and business.
-Interns will interact with and report to Caroline Meade, Clinical Research Coordinator, Connor Drake, Research Program Leader, and Dr. Ralph Snyderman, Chancellor Emeritus, Duke University and the Director of the Center.
+Interns will interact with and report to Dr. Ashley Price, Research Associate, Connor Drake, Research Program Leader, and Dr. Ralph Snyderman, Chancellor Emeritus, Duke University and the Director of the Center.
 Click here to learn more about personalized health care.

 Job responsibilities include:

 - Develop and publish original content for the Center for Research on Personalized Health Care blog and website

 - Assist with the implementation of a strategic plan and communications strategy for promoting the Duke Center for Research on Personalized Health Care

 - Support ongoing clinical research and pilot studies

 - Assist with administrative functions at the Center